How to File an Incident Crime Report (ICR) or a Traffic Collision with LVMPD

 There is no fee for filing a report.
 All reports will have an Event Number on them.
 You will need to reference this number when inquiring about your case.

-Filing a Traffic Accident Report:
+Filing a Traffic Collision Report:

 Go back to Services We Provide